ScrimpyCat/JS-Non-AlphaNumeric-Reference/README.md

 Currently it is incomplete, since I want to try avoid using the DOM or browser specific tricks.
 May add them later as an option.

-The current list it can generate (excluding special characters and objects) is:
+The current list it can generate (excluding special characters and objects):

 ---
 	Letters:
 	a: (![]+[])[+!![]]